lesterchan/wp-postratings/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.86.1
+* FIXED: Sanitize file name for images folder in WP-Admin

 ### Version 1.86
 * NEW: Hashed IP and Anonymize Hostname to make it GDPR compliance
 * NEW: If Do Not Log is set in Rating Options, do not log to DB